erasaur/meteor-lodash/README.md

+### Note: This library is deprecated and no longer maintained.
+Please see https://guide.meteor.com/using-npm-packages.html

 A wrapper for [Lo-Dash](http://lodash.com), a JavaScript utility library delivering consistency, modularity, performance, & extras.
 Lo-Dash can be used as a drop-in replacement for [Underscore.js](http://underscorejs.org).

 #### Usage